CIS580/asteroids-BioNinja45/README.md

-4. Asteroids that collide with one another should break away from each other according to Newtonian mechanics while playing a sound effect.
-Asteroids should be of different masses, determined randomly when created (20 points).

 5. Asteroids destroy the player's ship when collided with, playing a sound effect.
 The player begins with three lives, which are displayed in a GUI (10 points).